elixir-lang/elixir-lang.github.com/install.markdown

 Those distributions will likely install Erlang automatically for you too.
 In case they don't, check the [Installing Erlang](/install.html#installing-erlang) section below.

+If you need to programmatically fetch the list of Elixir precompiled packages alongside their checksums, access [https://elixir-lang.org/elixir.csv](https://elixir-lang.org/elixir.csv).

 ## Precompiled package

 Elixir provides a precompiled package for every release.
 First [install Erlang](/install.html#installing-erlang) and then download and unzip the [Precompiled.zip file for the latest release](https://github.com/elixir-lang/elixir/releases/download/v{{ stable.version }}/Precompiled.zip).